OpenFogStack/FBaseExample/Readme.md

 * Vagrant

 1. Run `vagrant up` to startup the naming service and the raid node.
 Note, that vagrant up will always pull the latest source code from GitHub and build a new jar.
-  * TODO RAID NODE startup
+  * The raid node vm will also compile the FBaseExampleClients jars
 1. Run `vagrant up floor0` to startup the ground level floor node.
-Do the same for floor1 and floor2
+Do the same for floor1 and floor2.
+Note, that before each node is started, the Registration jar is used to register the node at the Naming Service.

-  * TODO NODE startup
+You can re-provision (re-run one the scripts defined in Vagrantfile with vagrant provision, e.g., `vagrant provision floor0 --provision-with run_client_floor0`).